teddynted/website-content/content/blog/working-with-aws-lambda-and-lambda-layers.md

 ```

-The code above makes a call to a jsonplaceholder api using axios package that will referenced from our functional layer created in the previous tutorial.
+The code above makes a call to a jsonplaceholder api using axios package that will be referenced from our functional layer created in a previous tutorial.

 Add a layer to the our lambda function, edit **serverless.yml** by adding the content below: